ebernerd/Flare/docs/elements/UIText.md

 	Link: l
 		- formatted like so:
 			@l[display](link)
-		- will trigger onLinkPressed( link ) of the parent object
+		- will trigger onLinkFollowed() of the parent object, but not yet implemented
-		- note that this doesn't affect the text colour of the text, you have to manually do that if you want it any different

 	Marker: m
 		- formatted like so: